cyber-defence-campus/netgear_r6700v3_circled/docs/5_symbex.md

 locations accessed within the trace are recorded (in our specific example in the file `circled.yaml`).
-Before starting the actual symbolic execution, these are used by [Morion](https://github.com/pdamian/morion) to initialize the corresponding concrete register and/or memory values within the context of the symbolic execution engine.
+Before starting the actual symbolic execution, these are used by [Morion](https://github.com/pdamian/morion) to initialize the corresponding concrete register and/or memory values within the context of the symbolic execution engine (which in our case is [Triton](https://triton-library.github.io/)).
 This assures that the symbolic execution of the recorded trace uses the correct concrete register and/or memory values.
 This initialization of registers and/or memory locations can be observed in [Morion](https://github.com/pdamian/morion)'s debug output: